Which city is cheaper, Durham or New Orleans?

 It's quite rainy in Durham.
 New Orleans receives a lot of rain in the summer.
 New Orleans usually gets more rain in July than Durham.
 New Orleans gets 5.9 inches (149 mm) of rain, while Durham receives 5.1 inches (129 mm) of rain this time of the year.

 Both Durham and New Orleans are popular destinations to visit in the autumn with plenty of activities.
-Most visitors come to New Orleans for the shopping scene and the music scene during these months.
+Most visitors come to New Orleans for the city's sights and attractions, the shopping scene, and the music scene during these months.
+Also, the autumn months attract visitors to Durham because of the shopping scene.

 New Orleans is a little warmer than Durham in the autumn.
-The temperature in New Orleans is usually 69°F (21°C) in October, and Durham stays around 61°F (16°C).
+The daily temperature in New Orleans averages around 69°F (21°C) in October, and Durham fluctuates around 61°F (16°C).

 It's quite sunny in Durham.
 The sun comes out a lot this time of the year in New Orleans.
 New Orleans usually receives more sunshine than Durham during autumn.
 New Orleans gets 240 hours of sunny skies, while Durham receives 211 hours of full sun in the autumn.